dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.3.1 Understanding the problems with simple callbacks

-We use asynchronous code because we don’t want to block the execution of our application (thereby disappointing our users) while long-running tasks are executing.
-Currently, we solve this problem with callbacks: To a long-running task we provide a function, a callback that’s invoked when the task is finally done.
+We use asynchronous code because we don't want to block the execution of our application (thereby disappointing our users) while long-running tasks are executing.
+Currently, we solve this problem with callbacks: To a long-running task we provide a function, a callback that's invoked when the task is finally done.

-For example, fetching a JSON file from a server is a long-running task, during which we don’t want to make the application unresponsive for our users.
+For example, fetching a JSON file from a server is a long-running task, during which we don't want to make the application unresponsive for our users.
 Therefore, we provide a callback that will be invoked when the task is done:

 getJSON("data/ninjas.json", function() { /*Handle results*/ });

 Naturally, during this long-running task, errors can happen.
-And the problem with callbacks is that you can’t use built-in language constructs, such as try-catch statements, in the following way:
+And the problem with callbacks is that you can't use built-in language constructs, such as try-catch statements, in the following way:

-This happens because the code invoking the callback usually isn’t executed in the same step of the event loop as the code that starts the long-running task (you’ll see exactly what this means when you learn more about the event loop in chapter 13).
+This happens because the code invoking the callback usually isn't executed in the same step of the event loop as the code that starts the long-running task (you'll see exactly what this means when you learn more about the event loop in chapter 13).

 As a consequence, errors usually get lost.
 Many libraries, therefore, define their own conventions for reporting errors.
 For example, in the Node.js world, callbacks customarily take two arguments, err and data, where err will be a non-null value if an error occurs somewhere along the way.
 This leads to the first problem with callbacks: difficult error handling.

-After we’ve performed a long-running task, we often want to do something with the obtained data.
+After we've performed a long-running task, we often want to do something with the obtained data.
 This can lead to starting another long-running task, which can eventually trigger yet another long-running task, and so on — leading to a series of interdependent, asynchronous, callback-processed steps.
-For example, if we want to execute a sneaky plan to find all ninjas at our disposal, get the location of the first ninja, and send him some orders, we’d end up with something like this:
+For example, if we want to execute a sneaky plan to find all ninjas at our disposal, get the location of the first ninja, and send him some orders, we'd end up with something like this:

 getJSON("data/ninjas.json", function(err, ninjas){ getJSON(ninjas[0].location, function(err, locationInfo){ sendOrder(locationInfo, function(err, status){ /*Process status*/ }) }) });

-You’ve probably ended up, at least once or twice, with similarly structured code — a bunch of nested callbacks that represent a series of steps that have to be made.
+You've probably ended up, at least once or twice, with similarly structured code — a bunch of nested callbacks that represent a series of steps that have to be made.
 You might notice that this code is difficult to understand, inserting new steps is a pain, and error handling complicates your code significantly.
 You get this “pyramid of doom” that keeps growing and is difficult to manage.
 This leads us to the second problem with callbacks: performing sequences of steps is tricky.

-Sometimes, the steps that we have to go through to get to the final result don’t depend on each other, so we don’t have to make them in sequence.
+Sometimes, the steps that we have to go through to get to the final result don't depend on each other, so we don't have to make them in sequence.
 Instead, to save precious milliseconds, we can do them in parallel.
-For example, if we want to set a plan in motion that requires us to know which ninjas we have at our disposal, the plan itself, and the location where our plan will play out, we could take advantage of jQuery’s get method and write something like this:
+For example, if we want to set a plan in motion that requires us to know which ninjas we have at our disposal, the plan itself, and the location where our plan will play out, we could take advantage of jQuery's get method and write something like this:

-In this code, we execute the actions of getting the ninjas, getting the map info, and getting the plan in parallel, because these actions don’t depend on each other.
+In this code, we execute the actions of getting the ninjas, getting the map info, and getting the plan in parallel, because these actions don't depend on each other.
 We only care that, in the end, we have all the data at our disposal.
-Because we don’t know the order in which the data is received, every time we get some data, we have to check whether it’s the last piece of the puzzle that we’re missing.
+Because we don't know the order in which the data is received, every time we get some data, we have to check whether it's the last piece of the puzzle that we're missing.
 Finally, when all pieces are in place, we can set our plan in motion.
 Notice that we have to write a lot of boilerplate code just to do something as common as executing a number of actions in parallel.
 This leads us to the third problem with callbacks: performing a number of steps in parallel is also tricky.

-When presenting the first problem with callbacks — dealing with errors — we showed how we can’t use some of the fundamental language constructs, such as trycatch statements.
+When presenting the first problem with callbacks — dealing with errors — we showed how we can't use some of the fundamental language constructs, such as trycatch statements.
 A similar thing holds with loops: If you want to perform asynchronous actions for each item in a collection, you have to jump through some more hoops to get it done.

-It’s true that you can make a library to simplify dealing with all these problems (and many people have).
+It's true that you can make a library to simplify dealing with all these problems (and many people have).
 But this often leads to a lot of slightly different ways of dealing with the same problems, so the people behind JavaScript have bestowed upon us promises, a standard approach for dealing with asynchronous computation.

-Now that you understand most of the reasons behind the introduction of promises, as well as have a basic understanding of them, let’s take it up a notch.
+Now that you understand most of the reasons behind the introduction of promises, as well as have a basic understanding of them, let's take it up a notch.

 6.3.1 理解简单回调函数所带来的问题